saterus/rust-intro/rust_slides.md

-# The Rust Programming Language
+# [fit] Rust
+# or: How I Learned to Stop Worrying and Love the Compiler

 ![](./images/rust_belt_reflection.jpg)